 Key facilities include:

 - Supercomputers.
 Supercomputers have become enormously powerful tools of both science and industry—enabling modeling and simulation of complex systems beyond the reach of experiment and accelerating the process of industrial design of such major items as jet turbines and fuel-efficient vehicles.
 DOE leads the U.S. supercomputing effort, with the DOE Office of Science spearheading high performance computing for open science and industry, at the Argonne and Oak Ridge Leadership Computing Facilities and the National Energy Research Scientific Computing Center at Lawrence Berkeley National Laboratory (LBNL).
-Currently, DOE owns the world’s most capable supercomputer, Summit at Oak Ridge National Laboratory (ORNL), and five out of the world’s fastest ten.
+Currently, DOE owns the world’s most capable supercomputer, Frontier at Oak Ridge National Laboratory (ORNL), and four out of the world’s fastest ten.
 But it will require sustained effort to ensure continued leadership as other nations have recognized the power of supercomputing and continue to develop and deploy their own resources.

 - X-Ray Light Sources.
 X-ray light sources are critical tools for materials science, chemistry, and biology, as well as powerful instruments for medical research and pharmaceutical discovery.
 The DOE Office of Science fields five of these: the Linac Coherent Light Source and Stanford Synchrotron Radiation Lightsource at SLAC National Accelerator Laboratory; the Advanced Photon Source at Argonne National Laboratory; the Advanced Light Source at LBNL; and the National Synchrotron Light Source-II at Brookhaven National Laboratory.
 While the U.S. once commanded the light source landscape, international competition has intensified, which also explains why DOE continues to update and improve the light source portfolio to maintain U.S. preeminence in this area.